-I’ve been working hard all summer and have not been able to get into the Peak District as much as I would like to, but such is life.
-I work long rotations 21 days at work then 3 days at home, and when at home I will spend it with my wife and young children.
-Time is precious to me right now in my life so finding the balance is not easy.
+I’ve been working hard all summer and have not been able to get out as much as I would like to, but such is life.
+I work long rotations 21 days at work then 3 days at home, and when at home I will spend it with my wife and children.
+Time is precious to me right now so finding the balance is not easy.

 I got the Ordinance Survey OL24 Map out and started planning a route to do both in one go.
 I wasn’t sure to walk from Hartington Village via Beresford Dale or from Milldale Village.
 In the end I did neither!

 I parked at Alstonefield Village and headed in via Gipsy Bank for this route because I wanted admire Drabber Tor from Peaseland Rocks.

 Wolfscote Dale is a limestone gorge carved by the River Dove over millions of years.
 It’s also a Site of Special Scientific Interest with steep slopes either side and is a tricky place to photography and is probably why there are not many Landscape Photographs of the area.

 One factor that we couldn’t plan for off site was that the sun does not rise very high in the winter so we knew that sunrise would be somewhat slow as it had to climb over Iron Tors in the South before it hit the valley of Wolfscote Dale, never the less we were there an hour early as we had never been and wanted to be in the right place at the right time to catch the golden hour.